flashintv/P3PrecacheIncrease/README.md

 # P3PrecacheIncrease

 As the name suggests, this project increases the precaching limits within Postal III's engine.
-Who's values are based on Source Engine 2007, as can be found within it's leaked engine code.
+Whose values are based on Source Engine 2007, as can be found within it's leaked engine code.
 This code is meant to be put alongside a .VDF file in addons folder, or injected with LoadLibrary in a custom `P3.exe` or `client.dll`.

 Values are increased to: